 The TYNDP scenarios are the basis for APG’s grid expansion planning.
 A detailed description of the current scenarios in the TYNDP 2022 is provided on the ENTSO-E website, and an overview focused on Austria is included in the Network Development Plan.

 Results of the most recent TYNDP 2022

 The compilation of uniform, long-term European scenario data, market models and grid models is one of the key results of the TYNDP.
 However, the identification of new projects and their evaluation is also a central task of the plan.
 The following new projects were identified and evaluated in the TYNDP 2020 and do not form part of the current Network Development Plan:

-This project was identified in the TYNDP 2018 as part of the IoSN phase for the 2035–2040 time horizon.
+This project was identified in the TYNDP 2018 as part of the IoSN phase for the 2035–2040 time horizon and confirmed in TYNDP 2022.
 Based on this, further cost-benefit analyses have also been carried out.
 However, the project’s long duration puts it outside the NDP time horizon, which is why it will be analysed and assessed further in the TYNDP 2022.

 The results of the CBA form the basis for the European Commission’s PCI (Projects of Common Interest) process following on from this.
 Only one TYNDP project can become a PCI project.
 All input data, reports, guidelines and results can be inspected in detail on the project page of the ENTSO-E website.